by Anna K. Steve, MD (@annakstevemd)

 Clinical photographs taken with a smartphone should also be subject to standardized guidelines to preserve the ability to use the images for accurate comparisons over time, medical education, and publication.
 The following 10 recommendations are suggested for standardization of clinical photographs using smartphones:

-- Use the same smartphone for photos meant for comparison over time (ex pre-and post-operative photos.
+2. Use the same smartphone for photos meant for comparison over time (example: pre-and post-operative photo)s.

 [2, 3, 5, 6]